Data-Investigators/nlp_environmental_project/readme.md

 **Best Performing Model**
+Our best performing model uses a Random Forest algorithm and TF-IDF to vectroize the text.
+This model increased the prediction accuracy from a baseline of 35% to an average of 78% on unseen data.

 **Possible Next Steps**
+The current clean and prepare methods eliminate text symbols not in english as noise.
+Would recommend either obtaining new dataset of only english repos or otherwise adjusting for non-english text.
+Could also use a larger dataset.
+Once filtered for only the top 4 languages our dataset went from over 800 observations to 400.

 ## Project Organization
 ```
  Project [repo](https://github.com/Data-Investigators/nlp_environmental_project)
 ├── README.md     <- The top-level README for developers using this project.
 │
 ├── acquire.py    <- The script to generate data
 ├── prepare.py    <- The script for preparing the raw data
 ├── wrangle.py    <- The script for running the acquire and prepare functions, then splitting the data
 ├── explore.py    <- The script to produce visualizations for the notebook
 ├── model.py      <- The script to produce models and return results to the notebook
 │
 ├── mvp.ipynb     <- The draft notebook for the project
 │
 ├── Final.ipynb   <- The finished notebook for presentation of the project
 ```

 ## Data Dictionary